realpython/python-guide/docs/writing/style.rst

 However, all these options have many drawbacks and it is always better to use the most straightforward way to achieve your goal.
-The main drawback is that readability suffers deeply from them.
+The main drawback is that readability suffers greatly when using these constructs.
 Many code analysis tools, such as pylint or pyflakes, will be unable to parse this "magic" code.

-We consider that a Python developer should know about these nearly infinite possibilities, because it grows the confidence that no hard-wall will be on the way.
-However, knowing how to use them and particularly when **not** to use them is the most important.
+We consider that a Python developer should know about these nearly infinite possibilities, because it instills confidence that no impassable problem will be on the way.
+However, knowing how and particularly when **not** to use them is very important.

-Like a Kungfu master, a Pythonista knows how to kill with a single finger, and never to actually do it.
+Like a kung fu master, a Pythonista knows how to kill with a single finger, and never to actually do it.

 We are all consenting adults